An explanation of Mondrian's oeuvre by Michael Sciam

 Oil on Canvas, cm.
 35 x 52

-The vertical line combines outside the square with the lower horizontal to generate a red rectangle and with the upper to form a small yellow square.
 The two colored planes perform the function of accentuating the asymmetrical nature of the whole but also of emphasizing the square block of the central area in a complementary fashion, the red at the bottom occupying the part not filled by the yellow at the top and vice versa.
 Added together, the two colored planes would express the absolute continuity of the horizontal lines, which are instead disrupted and distanced by the intervention of the vertical.

 Large Composition with Red, Blue and Yellow